 You should call your lender to discuss any lump sum repayments you plan to make on your fixed-rate loan.

 Different banks use different names for their break costs.
-Some common names include economic costs, exit fees, early repayment adjustment or prepayment fees.
-Often your bank won’t know what you’re talking about unless you use their terminology:
+Some common names include economic costs, exit fees, early repayment adjustment, or prepayment fees.
+Here are some terminologies used by the major lender across Australia:

 - Commonwealth Bank (CBA): Early repayment adjustment (ERA).